 - Painful menstruation

 Hysterosalpingography is the most important diagnostic test for tubal permeability.
-If you're interested in reading more about this topic, you can read on in the next post: How Is a Hysterosalpingography (HSG) Performed?.
+If you're interested in reading more about this topic, have a look at this post: How Is a Hysterosalpingography (HSG) Performed?.

 Atri M, Tran CN, Bret PT, Aldis AE, Kintzen G. Accuracy of endovaginal sonography for the detection of fallopian tube blockage.
 J Ultrasound Med 1994;13:429–34.